Frank Cannova

-Frank Santo Cannova Jr. (January 14, 1911 – November 29, 2005) was an American hotelier, businessman and entrepreneur.
+Frank Santo Cannova Jr. (January 14, 1911 – November 29, 2005) was an American hotelier, businessman, and entrepreneur.

 Early life

 He was born in Lodi, New Jersey to Sicilian parents Francesco and Catherina Cannova.
-His mothers maiden name was Triolo.
+His mother's maiden surname was Triolo.

-His father who came to the United States from Sicily at the age of 9, was a millionaire by the time he was 35 years old.
-Frank Jr. with his family on ten acres of land in New Jersey.
+His father, who came to the United States from Sicily at the age of 9, was a millionaire by the time he was 35 years old.
+Frank Jr. lived with his family on ten acres of land in New Jersey.

-Cannova's father quit his job as a road contractor at his mothers request and moved to Miami.
-His father having lost several fortunes including one during the depression was a lesson for Frank Jr., that wealth can be here one day and the next day there's nothing.
+Cannova's father quit his job as a road contractor at his mother's request and moved to Miami.
+His father, having lost several fortunes including one during the depression was a lesson for Frank Jr., that wealth can be temporary; that it could be present one day, and the next day there would be nothing left.

 Education

 He dropped out of school to work and help the family.
 He graduated from Hackensack High School, the University of Miami in 1943 and the University of Miami School of Law.

 When he was 35 he went back to college.
 He then went to law school and at some stage was assistant attorney general of Florida.